Lanciano railway station

 Lanciano (Stazione di Lanciano) is a railway station serving the town of Lanciano, in the region of Abruzzo, Italy.
 The station is located on the Sangritana railway.
 The train services are operated by Ferrovia Adriatico Sangritana.

 It is situated 2 km east, downhill of Lanciano's town centre.

+There is a tectonic fault in the immediate vicinity.

 New and old stations

 The new and current Lanciano station, situated on Via Bergamo, is managed by the regional train company, Ferrovia Adriatico Sangritana.
 It is a terminus station on the short branch line from San Vito-Lanciano.

-The old station, situated closer to the centre of town, has been preserved and is now used as Lanciano Bus Station for shuttle bus to Lanciano (new) station and coaches to Rome-Tiburtina.
+The old station, situated closer to the centre of town, has been preserved.
+At the end of World War Two, it was used as the headquarters of 47 Field Park Company of King George's V's Own Bengal Sappers and Miners Group.
+It is now l, as of 2025, used as Lanciano Bus Station for shuttle bus to Lanciano (new) station and coaches to Rome-Tiburtina.
 It is a 5-minute walk to Lanciano's main boulevard, Corso Trento e Trieste.
 A single track still remains operative, but closed to passenger service, to connect Lanciano to Villa Santa Maria (both within the Province of Chieti) via Lago di Bomba (Lake Bomba).